ShiYang1101/Music_transcription_fastai/notebooks/README.md

 >> Note that the data folder should be located in the parent folder of current **notebooks** folder for the data generator to works!

+Environment file:
+music_env.txt
+Note that conda export wasn't able to detect tensorflow gpu installed from pip.
+It was manually added and might cause issue when building environment from this txt file.

 Notebooks order:
 1. EDA
 1. music_transcription_class